-At the last inspection, this key question was rated as Good.
-At this inspection this key question has remained Good.
+This is the first inspection for this newly registered service.
+This key question has been rated Good.
 This meant people's needs were met through good organisation and delivery.

 Planning personalised care to ensure people have choice and control and to meet their needs and preferences